AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Wondering what’s next

-Today, many of us are thinking about what the future holds for us.
+Many of us are thinking about what the future holds for us today.

 We’ve seen glimpses of what AI can create.
 We’re a little skeptical that something as human as hospitality can benefit.
 But we’re wondering what this means for our business as we’re trying to navigate a challenging environment to operate a hotel business.